On this page I'll be writing about strange tweaks I sometimes use to solve or "work around" a problem.

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SafeBoot\Option]

-When my wife's 120 GB harddisk crashed about 2 years ago, I replaced it with a 250 GB model.
+When my wife's 120 GB harddisk crashed many years ago, I replaced it with a 250 GB model.

 Her Windows 2000 installation had problems recognizing the harddisk, so I settled for the 130 GB it did recognize and restored the image backups I had to the new disk.

-Some time later, a collegue sent me a link to KnowledgeBase article Q305098, which explains how to make Windows 2000 (SP2 and earlier) aware of harddisk capacity over 137 GB.
+Some time later, a colleague sent me a link to KnowledgeBase article Q305098, which explains how to make Windows 2000 (SP2 and earlier) aware of harddisk capacity over 137 GB.

 So when I had to reinstall Windows 2000 again recently, I decided to give it a try.